Ancestral Pueblo People of Mesa Verde

 About 1,400 years ago, long before Europeans explored North America, a group of people living in the Four Corners region chose Mesa Verde for their home.
 For more than 700 years they and their descendants lived and flourished here, eventually building elaborate stone communities in the sheltered alcoves of the canyon walls.
 Then, in the late A.D.
 1200s, in the span of a generation or two, they left their homes and moved away.
 Mesa Verde National Park preserves a spectacular reminder of this ancient culture.

-Use the following links to learn more about the Ancestral Puebloans of Mesa Verde.
+Use the following links to learn more about the Ancestral Pueblo people of Mesa Verde.
 (To get the Free Adobe Reader, which is required to read the pdf file, click here.)

 The National Park Service preserves historic places and stories of America's diverse cultural heritage.
 Explore and learn about more Places Reflecting America's Diverse Cultures.

 Last updated: August 21, 2021